 While the news has raised eyebrows among political insiders, for most locals it does not appear to be a disqualifying factor in the June 2 race.

-Mission Local spoke to over a dozen residents in District 2, which covers the Marina, Presidio, Pacific Heights, and Cow Hollow.
+Mission Local spoke to more than a dozen residents in District 2, which covers the Marina, Presidio, Pacific Heights and Cow Hollow.
 Most were only vaguely aware, at best, that an election for District 2 supervisor was scheduled for June 2, let alone the controversy surrounding Sherrill’s appointment.

 “I would like to tell you that the entire district is up in arms.
 It’s really only the people paying attention,” said Daniela Kirshenbaum, a writer who lives in Pacific Heights and supports Sherrill’s competitor, longtime neighborhood organizer Lori Brooke